 To evaluate the role of Gdf15 ablation in maternal food intake and body weight accretion during mouse pregnancy, we mated Gdf15+/+ dams with Gdf15+/+ males and compared them to Gdf15-/- mated pairs (Figure 1B).
 Dam body weight and food intake were measured weekly, beginning one week before mating and continued until pups reached 14 days of age (PND14.5).

 Gdf15-/- dams consumed similar cumulative kilocalories during the prenatal period (Figure 3A, p=0.52).
 They also had a similar weight change when compared to Gdf15+/+ dams during the course of pregnancy (Figure 3B, p=0.99).
-Both strains consumed similar calories weekly (Figure 3E, pgenotype=0.23).
+Both genotypes consumed similar calories weekly (Figure 3E, pgenotype=0.23).
 Both genotypes had a rapid increase in food intake in the final trimester of pregnancy, with smaller increases in the Gdf15-/- dams.
 In the postnatal period, cumulative food intake was similar between genotypes (Figure 3C, p=0.94).
 Gdf15-/- dams had 54% lower postnatal weight loss than Gdf15+/+ dams, but this failed to reach statistical significance (Figure 3D, p=0.20; Figure 3F).
 This suggests that Gdf15 is not a major determinant of either body weight or food intake during first pregnancy in the mouse.

 Gdf15-/- dams have normal insulin tolerance during pregnancy